[Rev. 12/21/2019 10:36:34 AM--2019]

 (b) If unable to give express consent, shall be deemed to consent,

-Ê to the furnishing of hospital, medical, surgical or other care for the treatment of abuse of drugs or related illnesses by any public or private hospital, medical facility, facility for the dependent, other than a halfway house for alcohol and drug abusers, or any licensed physician, and the consent of the minor is not subject to disaffirmance because of minority.
+Ê to the furnishing of hospital, medical, surgical or other care for the treatment of substance use disorders or related illnesses by any public or private hospital, medical facility, facility for the dependent, other than a halfway house for persons recovering from alcohol and other substance use disorders, or any licensed physician, and the consent of the minor is not subject to disaffirmance because of minority.

 2. Immunity from civil or criminal liability extends to any physician or other person rendering care or treatment pursuant to subsection 1, in the absence of negligent diagnosis, care or treatment.